Ph.D. in Theatre

 B. Supplemental Employment:

 Graduate assistants must confer with the Graduate Coordinator and the Chair of the Department before accepting additional employment, whether on or off campus.
-Dissertation fellow appointees may not engage in any employment during the period of their appointment.

 1. A minimum of 90 semester credit hours including M.A. degree and dissertation hours.